-Under the Company's agreement with IQVIA to provide contract research organization services for the $PRO_2TECT$ and $INNO_2VATE$ programs, the total remaining contract costs as of September 30, 2022 were approximately \$4.6 million.
-Substantive performance for the committed work with IQVIA was completed in 2020 and close out activities will be performed throughout 2022.
-The Company also contracts with various other organizations to conduct research and development activities with remaining contract costs to the Company of approximately \$176.3 million at September 30, 2022.
+The Company contracts with various organizations to conduct research and development activities with remaining contract costs to the Company of approximately \$77.6 million at March 31, 2023.
 The scope of the services under these research and development contracts can be modified and the contracts cancelled by the Company upon written notice.
 In some instances, the contracts may be cancelled by the third party upon written notice.